GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/schema-editing-access/docs/modules/schema-editing-access/en.md

 This is achieved via two different methods:

-1. By assigning the custom capability `gatographql_manage_graphql_schema` to the user
+1. By assigning the custom capability `gatogql_manage_graphql_schema` to the user
 2. By selecting the user roles that can edit the schema (down to the "Author" level)

 ## Granting access to users

-Assign capability `gatographql_manage_graphql_schema` to any user role or any specific user that must be able to edit the schema.
+Assign capability `gatogql_manage_graphql_schema` to any user role or any specific user that must be able to edit the schema.

 (You can use a 3rd-party plugin to do this, such as [User Role Editor](https://wordpress.org/plugins/user-role-editor/).)